Guides on Using Cryostat

 Store Credentials

 If you have Java Management Extensions (JMX) or HTTP authentication enabled on your containerized JVMs, Cryostat will prompt you to enter your credentials before it can access the JDK Flight Recordings on your target JVMs.
-You can Configure Credentials Storage and choose whether these credentials are held in browser memory for the current session only, or if they are uploaded to Cryostat’s Credentials Keyring.
-The following instructions are only applicable to Credentials Keyring storage.

 1. Navigate to the Security tab